amandeepmittal/amanhimself.dev/content/posts/chat-app-with-react-native-part-1.md

 ## What’s Next?

-In part one of this tutorial series, you’ve successfully built a navigation flow using the react-navigation library, set up a stack navigator, and learned how to use pre-defined UI components from react-navtive-paper to create re-usable custom form components.
+In part one of this tutorial series, you’ve successfully built a navigation flow using the react-navigation library, set up a stack navigator, and learned how to use pre-defined UI components from react-native-paper to create reusable custom form components.

 In the [next part](https://amanhimself.dev/blog/chat-app-with-react-native-part-2) of this series, we’ll learn how to install the Firebase SDK, how to generate and add Firebase credentials and API keys for iOS apps, implement an email sign-in provider with Firebase, and thus, use the navigation flow with a real-time backend service.